 Reviewers are required to review the entire offload to verify a hold inspection is completed by the DSM and to ensure no egregious discard events occur during the offloading process.
 During this time it is possible that small amounts of otherwise landed groundfish are seen being discarded with ice or seen falling from baskets during the transfer of catch from the vessel to the processing facility.
 These discards are considered part of normal operations and are inadvertent.
 For that reason these discards do not require an annotation or an event.

-In the instance egregious discarding is seen at the dock the reviewer should annotate a CSE-Bulk Discarding event at the first sight of the discarding.
+In the instance egregious discarding is seen at the dock, the reviewer should annotate a CSE-Bulk Discarding event at the first sight of the discarding.
 The reviewer should include comments in the event entry describing the species contents if identifiable as best they can.
-Offloads typically occur by the species which can be used to aid in fish identification.
-The CSE-Bulk Discarding event should not have a haul number attributed to it (entered as NULL or 0) since the event occurs outside of a haul.
-Examples of more egregious discarding that would require event documentation include, but are not limited to, the intentional dumping of totes of groundfish over the rails once at the dock or shoveling groundfish over rails or out of scuppers.
+Offloads typically occur by the species which can be used to aid in fish identification (groundfish vs non-groundfish).
+The CSE-Bulk Discarding event will not have a haul number attributed to it (entered as NULL or 0) since the event occurs outside of a haul.
+All hauls prior to the CSE-Bulk Discarding event must be marked as OBSERVED = N. If Bulk Discarding is seen occurring during an offload, all hauls on the trip must be changed to OBSERVED = N. Examples of more egregious discarding that would require event documentation include, but are not limited to, the intentional dumping of totes of groundfish over the rails once at the dock or shoveling groundfish over rails or out of scuppers.